silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-1.md

 ```

 ## The final file
-Assuming you have the permission, you should be able `terraform plan` and `terraform apply` the following file
+Assuming you have the permission, you should be able `terraform plan` and `terraform apply` the following file.
+Also note that I configured the DNS manually through Route53, although I'm sure there is a way to use terraform for that as well.

 {{< gist silbermm 8f5f08389c23a84325259118a47dd22d >}}